ConstantRobotics-Ltd/VOverlay/README.md

 make
 ```

-If you want connect **VOverlay** library to your CMake project as source code you can make follow.
+If you want connect **VOverlay** library to your CMake project as source code you can make as follows.
 For example, if your repository has structure:

 ```bash
 CMakeLists.txt